Skip to content

 Diagram of the Quiet-STaR algorithm, showing its 'think, talk, learn' phases.
 The model generates internal thoughts for each token and uses reinforcement learning to improve predictions.

-The most significant breakthrough came with Hao et al. (2024) and their COCONUT (Chain of Continuous Thought) architecture.
-Rather than using discrete tokens, COCONUT directly feeds the model’s last hidden states as input embeddings for subsequent reasoning steps.
-This innovation eliminated the lossy projection from high-dimensional representations to discrete vocabulary distributions.
+A representative example is Hao et al. (2024) and their COCONUT (Chain of Continuous Thought) architecture.
+Instead of sampling a discrete token at each reasoning step, COCONUT feeds the model’s last hidden states as the next-step input embeddings, delaying the projection to the vocabulary until the final answer.

 Diagram comparing Chain-of-Thought (CoT) with Chain of Continuous Thought (COCONUT).
 CoT uses discrete text tokens, while COCONUT uses continuous hidden states for reasoning.